Milestone STG – 2006 Developer Interview

 —Why did you decide on another STG for your second title?

-Kimura: We had decided that we wanted to do at least one STG title per year.
+Kimura: We'd decided that we wanted to do at least one STG title per year.
 There was no special deliberations or anything. (laughs) But our approach to creating Radirgy was very different from Chaos Field, so its concept was entirely different too.
-We wanted an older “Caravan STG” atmosphere, with a high-risk, high-return scoring system woven in.
+We wanted an older “Caravan STG” vibe, with a high-risk, high-return scoring system woven in.

 —Like Chaos Field, was Radirgy also developed with an eventual console port in mind?